konstantin-evo/linkedin-skill-assessments-quizzes/cognitiveclass/kubernetes-operators.md

 **Operators always consist of a Custom Resource Definition and a controller.**

-1. [x] True
+1. [ ] True
-2. [ ] False
+2. [x] False

 #### Explanation:

+**False.**

-Operators in Kubernetes typically consist of a Custom Resource Definition (CRD) and a controller.
+Operators can consist of more than just a Custom Resource Definition (CRD) and a controller.
+While these are the two core components of an operator, there are other optional components that can be included as well.
+For example, an operator may also include:

-The CRD defines a new custom resource (an extension of the Kubernetes API), and the controller is responsible for managing the lifecycle of instances of that custom resource.
-The controller watches for changes to resources, takes appropriate actions, and ensures that the desired state specified in the CRD is maintained.

-This combination allows operators to automate the management of applications and services in a Kubernetes cluster.
+* **A reconciliation loop:** This is the process that the controller uses to keep the state of the managed objects in sync with the desired state declared in the CRD.
+* **A health check:** This is a mechanism for the operator to check the health of the managed objects.
+* **A metrics endpoint:** This is a way for users to collect metrics about the operation of the operator.
+* **A logging mechanism:** This provides a way for users to diagnose problems with the operator.

+The specific components of an operator will vary depending on the complexity of the managed application and the desired functionality of the operator.
+However, the CRD and controller are always the core components.

 ---